Zywave/booster/src/_areas/design-system/components/breadcrumbs.md

 ### When to use Breadcrumbs

 * When there are 2 or more pages in the hierarchy
-* When it's necessary to inform users of where they are
+* When it's beneficial to inform users where they are
 * When users need a quick and efficient way to navigate back to previous pages

 <br>